collective/collective.taskqueue/README.rst

 ``unix_socket_path``
     Redis server unix socket path (use insetad of *host* and *port*).

-Other supported Redis-queue options are:
+Other supported Redis-queue options are: *host*, *port*, *db* and *password*.

-- *host*
-- *port*
-- *db*
-- *password*

 Supported  ``<taskqueue-server />``-settings are:

 ``name`` *(default=default)*
     Consumer name, preferably instance name.
-Consumer name can be used by queues when reserving messages from broker for processing.
+Consumer is name used by Redis-queues for reserving messages from queue to achieve quaranteed delivery.

 ``queue`` *(default=default)*
     Queue name for this consumer (consuming server).
-There must exist a registered utility providing ITaskQueue with this name.
+There must be a ``<taskqueue/>`` with matching *queue*-value registered.

 ``concurrent_limit`` *(default=1)*
     Maximum concurrent task limit for this consumer.
-The limit should be less than zserver-thread or just 1.
+It's recommend to set this smaller than *zserver-thread*-count.
+Leaving this to the default (``1``) should give the best results in terms of minimal ConflictErrors.

 ``retry_max_count`` *(default=10)*
     Maximum ZPublisher retry count for requests dispatched by this consumer.

-Once the limit has been exceeded, the conflicting task may be permanently skipped, depending the used queue.
+    .. note:: Once this limit has been exceeded by ZPublisher, the conflicting task is permanently trashed.
+(An alternative behavior is possible by implementing a custom queue class.)

 Advanced usage